top of page

 • Emergency contact details

-• GP name and surgery details
+• GP name and surgery details (private therapeutic clients)

 2.2 Special Category Health Data